kshulgina/codetta/README.md

 The following commands will predict the genetic code of bacteria _Nasuia deltocephalinicola_, whose genome can be found in `examples/GCA_000442605.1.fna`.

-	python codetta_align.py examples/GCA_000442605.1
+	python codetta_align.py examples/GCA_000442605.1.fna
-	python codetta_summary.py examples/GCA_000442605.1
+	python codetta_summary.py examples/GCA_000442605.1.fna
-	python codetta_infer.py examples/GCA_000442605.1
+	python codetta_infer.py examples/GCA_000442605.1.fna

-Notice that we specify the prefix of the genome, without the `.fna` file extension.
 The output genetic code (in a one-line representation) is:

 	FFLLSSSSYY??CCW?L?L?PPPPHHQQ????I?IMTTTTNNKKSSRRVVVVAAAADDEEGGGG

-An output file with a detailed summary of the analysis can be found at `examples/GCA_000442605.1_Pfam-A_enone.hmm.inference_output_1e-10_0.9999_0.01_excl-mtvuy.out`.
+An output file with a detailed summary of the analysis can be found at `GCA_000442605.1.fna.Pfam-A_enone.hmm.1e-10_0.9999_0.01_excl-mtvuy.genetic_code.out`.
 The long file extension specifies the inference parameters.

 ### Example with more explanations

 In the `examples` directory, there is a FASTA file called `GCA_000442605.1.fna` with the _Nasuia deltocephalinicola_ genome sequence (assembly accession GCA_000442605.1). _N. deltocephalinicola_ is known to have reassigned the canonical stop codon UGA to tryptophan.
 Let's see if we can predict this reassignment.

 The first step is to create a six-frame standard genetic code translation of the genome and align it to the entire Pfam database.
-(To align against a custom profile HMM database, use the `-p` argument).
+(To align against a custom profile HMM database, use the `-p` argument.)
 We can do this with

-	python codetta_align.py examples/GCA_000442605.1
+	python codetta_align.py examples/GCA_000442605.1.fna

-Notice that the input argument is the prefix of the fasta file, without the `.fna`.
 The input nucleotide sequence must a valid FASTA file as a DNA sequence (T instead of U).

 This step may take a while, depending on the size of the input nucleotide sequence.
 Rough estimate of about an hour on a single CPU core to analyze a typical 6 Mb bacterial genome.
 However, _N. deltocephalinicola_ has a small 112 Kb genome, so this will take only a minute.

 If you intend to analyze many sequences (or longer sequences), we recommend parallelizing the computationally-intensive `hmmscan` step of the analysis over many machines on a computing cluster.
 Instructions can be found in the next section.

-This Python program creates several files in the `examples` directory with the specified prefix, which are used by the subsequent step, which is to generate an alignment summary file.
-This can be simply done with
+This Python program creates several files which are used by the subsequent step to generate an alignment summary file.
+The default location of these files is the same as the input sequence file, with different file extension.
+However, an alternative location for the alignment output files can be specified with the `--align_output` argument.

-	python codetta_summary.py examples/GCA_000442605.1
+The next step is to process these files into an alignment summary file.

-This creates an alignment summary file in the `examples` directory with the specified prefix.
+	python codetta_summary.py examples/GCA_000442605.1.fna

-We can infer the genetic code of _N. deltocephalinicola_ with default parameters using
+Then, we can infer the genetic code of _N. deltocephalinicola_ with default parameters using

-	python codetta_infer.py examples/GCA_000442605.1
+	python codetta_infer.py examples/GCA_000442605.1.fna

 The output is a one line representation of the genetic code